 Also Read: Can Circumcision Make You Last Longer?

 Another issue is that if in the heat of the moment if you forcibly retract the foreskin, it may get stuck and form a tight ring around the penis.
 This will make it difficult to pull the foreskin back to its normal position to cover the glans penis.
 Such a condition is called paraphimosis.
 And, paraphimosis is an emergency condition.
 Paraphimosis obstructs the blood flow to the penis and makes the swelling and pain more severe.
 This can lead to the death of tissues and even permanent damage to the penis.
-Thus, in such a case, immediately reaching out to a specialist doctor is the only wise solution.
+Thus, in such a case, immediately reach out to a specialist as soon as possible.

 Solution for phimosis

 Maintaining good hygiene of the penis is very important if you are suffering from phimosis.
 Good hygiene practices help wash off the dirt and sweat and help in preventing the growth of microbes.
 The glans and the foreskin should be washed and dried gently.
 Cotton wipes and swabs can also be used for the purpose.
 This will prevent further worsening of the condition.

 However, if you are facing a lot of problems in your sexual life because of phimosis, consult a specialist.
 After diagnosis, some medicines and ointments are prescribed that helps in getting relief from the swelling and pain.
 Remember that these ointments might only provide a temporary solution if your case of phimosis is severe.
 Now, this leads to the question, “When no ointment brings permanent relief, what is the best treatment for phimosis?”

 Well, in such cases of phimosis, laser circumcision is the best way out.
 It solves the problem of tight foreskin once and for all.
 Laser circumcision is a highly precise and modern procedure.
 Laser circumcision is minimally invasive, painless and the safest treatment for foreskin related problems.
 The procedure ensures zero chances of risks.